Houston Astros win first World Series title

 - Dodgers were seeking first title since 1988

-(CNN)In one of the most evenly matched, hard-fought and thrilling World Series of all time, it's fitting that fans were treated to a winner-takes-all Game 7 at Dodger Stadium in Los Angeles.
+(CNN)In one of the most evenly matched, hard-fought and thrilling World Series of all time, it's fitting that fans were treated to a winner-takes-all Game 7.

-And in the end, it's Houston that gets to celebrate.
+In the end, it's Houston that gets to celebrate.

-The Astros -- whose first season was in 1962 -- are World Series champions for the first time in franchise history, defeating the Dodgers 5-1 in Game 7 and completing a Fall Classic for the ages.
+The Astros -- whose first season was in 1962 -- are World Series champions for the first time in franchise history, defeating the Dodgers 5-1 in Game 7 at Dodger Stadium in Los Angeles and completing a Fall Classic for the ages.

+"You know what, Houston?"
+Astros manager A.J.
+Hinch said in an interview on the FOX broadcast.
+"You're a championship city."

 Houston hit Dodgers starter Yu Darvish hard for the second time this series, leading again to an early exit after 1 2/3 innings -- tying Game 3 as the shortest outing of his career.

-The damage in Game 7 included a two-run home run by George Springer to make it 5-0 in the top of the second inning.
+The damage in Game 7 included a two-run home run by outfielder George Springer to make it 5-0 in the top of the second inning.
 It was Springer's fifth home run this series, tying him for the most in a single Fall Classic with Reggie Jackson in 1977 and Chase Utley in 2009.
+He also became the first player to homer in four consecutive games in the same World Series.

+Springer, unanimously voted the Willie Mays World Series MVP, referenced the inspiration of the Astros' fan base that is recovering from Hurricane Harvey.

+"That patch on our chest truly does mean a lot to us," Springer said.
+"I'm so happy for all of our fans, who have endured a lot.
+We're coming home champions."

 Perhaps it was destiny.
 In 2014, Sports Illustrated released a story with Springer on the cover of the magazine, predicting the Astros would be 2017 World Series champs.